MIND-Lab/SuperMAMI/README.md

 # 🚀 SUPER MAMI

-## **Synthesizing Up-to-date Publications & Benchmarks for Researchers in Multimedia Automatic Misogyny Identification**
+## **Synthesizing Up-to-date Publications & bEnchmarks for Researchers in Multimedia Automatic Misogyny Identification**

 A central hub for our research, papers, datasets, and resources on misogyny detection in online multimedia content.